 Deploy a service using AWS CodeDeploy

-This guide includes one or more steps that require integration with GitHub.
+This guide includes steps that require integration with GitHub:

-- GitHub (Ocean) - uses the Ocean framework, recommended for new integrations.
+- GitHub (Ocean) - uses the Ocean framework.
+We strongly recommend this integration for new and migrated setups.

 This guide walks you through implementing a self-service action in Port that triggers an AWS CodeDeploy deployment targeting an EC2 instance.
 This functionality enables automated deployments directly from your developer portal.